 |Top travel tip for vegetarians

 The focus here should not be the taste of food, but a well-fed tummy.

 Travelling as a vegetarian in China is not easy.
 Let me be clear on that right at the outset.
 Walking through markets dominated by meat and seafood, especially when your stomach is longing for food, can be disheartening.

 Important Suggestions for Vegetarians Visiting China

-If you’re a vegetarian, following are top tips that you must abide by at all points.
-While this section offers just a sneak peek into the tips, they’re further elaborated in the article.
+If you’re a vegetarian, the following are top tips that you must abide by at all points.
+While this section offers just a sneak peek into the tips, they’re further elaborated on in the article.

 Learn Two Important Phrases

 Wo Chi Su (I eat vegetarian) and Who Bu Chi Rou Huo Hai Xian (I don’t eat meat or seafood) are two ‘must know’ phrases if you are travelling as a vegetarian in China.

 It is important to get the pronunciation of these phrases right.
 Since it is difficult for a non-native person to speak Mandarin properly, consider taking a printout of the phrases.
 You may then show it to the person serving you food, as and when required.

 Understand How Vegetarianism Works in China